• Cyprus Space Research and Innovation Centre (C-SpaRC)

 The infrastructure includes a full set of equipment for space qualifications (such as a thermal vacuum chamber and a vibration facility), a clean room for systems integration, ground control and communication systems, and an instrument calibration and testing setup.

-Notably, the facility will house a state-of-the-art selective laser melting (SLM) large 3D metal printer, enabling the production of complex and highly optimized space components.
+Notably, the facility will house a state-of-the-art selective laser melting (SLM) large 3D metal printer, enabling the production of complex and highly optimised space components.
 Only a handful of these large SLM 3D metal printers exist globally.
 The SLM 3D metal printer is a cutting-edge additive manufacturing technology to create three-dimensional metallic objects.
 This technology offers several advantages over traditional manufacturing methods, including greater design freedom, reduced material waste, and the ability to produce complex geometries and lightweight structures.
-In the context of space research, the SLM 3D metal printer will enable the rapid prototyping and production of customized satellite components, such as antennas, brackets, and structural elements, with optimized performance and reduced weight.
+In the context of space research, the SLM 3D metal printer will enable the rapid prototyping and production of customised satellite components, such as antennas, brackets, and structural elements, with optimised performance and reduced weight.
 This will not only accelerate the development of new space technologies but also contribute to cost reduction and improved sustainability in the space industry and wider industry in rapid prototyping.

 Partnerships and Collaborations C-SpaRC's contractual partners and and collaborators span a diverse range.
 Foreign Research Organisations (FRO):